abooij/wiwikwlhott/index.md

-* there seems to be some miscommunication regarding which statements by HoTTist are internal and which ones are metatheoretical, but I can't make this precise right now.
+* there seems to be some miscommunication regarding which statements by HoTTist are internal and which ones are metatheoretical, but I can't find the right words to make this precise right now.

 Types as spaces
 ---